 But before we begin, let’s be clear on a few things.
 This snapshot—this geopolitical future of the Middle East—wasn’t pulled out of thin air.
-Everything you’re about to read is based on the work of publicly available government forecasts from both the United States and United Kingdom, a series of private and government affiliated think tanks, as well as the work of journalists like Gwynne Dyer, a leading writer in this field.
+Everything you’re about to read is based on the work of publicly available government forecasts from both the United States and the United Kingdom, a series of private and government-affiliated think tanks, as well as the work of journalists like Gwynne Dyer, a leading writer in this field.
 Links to most of the sources used are listed at the end.

 On top of that, this snapshot is also based on the following assumptions: